johnsonwr/digitalathlete/README.md

 <td width=50%>
-<i>Machine learning driven by wearable sensors can replace laboratory instrumentation and bring biomechanical accuracy and validity to the sports field.</i><br><br>
+<i>Deep learning models driven by wearable sensor accelerometers can replace laboratory instrumentation and bring biomechanical accuracy and validity to the sports field.</i><br><br>
-By taking a new approach and training convolutional neural networks (CNNs) with archived biomechanics data, we are creating deep learning models to facilitate accurate multidimensional on-field predictive analytics.
-Using test sets from multi data-captures which include ground truth force plate and/or source modelling, we see strong correspondence between measured versus predicted ground reaction forces and moments, and knee joint moments, from markers (GRF/M r>0.97, KJM r>0.88, both 8 markers, 33% stance, sidestepping).
-Currently, we are investigating novel methods to build models for predicting GRF/M from wearable sensors (r>0.88, 4 accelerometers, 100% stance, sidestepping).<br><br>
+By taking a new approach and training convolutional neural networks (CNN) with archive biomechanics data, we facilitate accurate multidimensional on-field predictive analytics for complex sport movements.
+Using test sets from multi data-captures which include ground truth force plate or source modeling, we see strong correspondence between measured versus predicted ground reaction forces and moments, and knee joint moments.
+From eight markers, study two GRF/M mean r>0.97, study three KJM mean r>0.88, and from five wearable sensor accelerometers, study four GRF mean r>0.87.
+<br><br>
 William R. Johnson
 <a href="http://www.bristol.ac.uk/engineering/interdisciplinary/cse">BEngHons</a>,
 <a href="http://www.ecu.edu.au/degrees/courses/master-of-exercise-science-strength-and-conditioning">MExerSc</a>,